Louisvdw/dbus-serialbattery/README.md

 If you find this driver helpful please considder supporting this project.
 You can buy me a Ko-Fi or get in contact if you would like to donate hardware.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Z8Z73LCW1) or using [Paypal.me](https://paypal.me/innernet)

+### Developer Remarks
+To develop this project, install the requirements.
+This project makes use of velib_python which is pre-installed on Venus-OS Devices under `/opt/victronenergy/dbus-systemcalc-py/ext/velib_python`.
+To use the python files locally, `git clone` the [velib_python](https://github.com/victronenergy/velib_python) project to velib_python and add velib_python to the `PYTHONPATH` environment variable.